AykutCevik/owncloud-fail2ban/README.md

 ## Version
-The script has been tested with owncloud 8.0.4 & 8.0.5 and Ubuntu, but may also run under other versions and distributions.
+The script has been tested with owncloud 8.1.1 and Ubuntu, but may also run under other versions and distributions.
 If not, please let me know.

+## Owncloud 8.0
+You can find the working installer for all 8.0 versions in the following branch: https://github.com/AykutCevik/owncloud-fail2ban/tree/owncloud-8.0